anbcodes/hackernet/specs/routing.md

 ## Formatting addresses

-Addresses can be written as any number of the segments seperated by dots.
+H addresses can be written as any number of the segments seperated by dots.

 All of the following are equivalent ways to write `0.0.0.0.0.0.0.1`